 Extracting Stem Cells from Tissue

-The cut strips of tissue are then centrifugated at 80 RPM per minute using a centrifuge, which is a device that can separate fluids and solids of different densities from each other.
+The cut strips of tissue are then centrifugated at 80 RPM per minute using a centrifuge tool like Rigenera Activa, which is a device that can separate fluids and solids of different densities from each other.

-60 seconds later, the suspension that is separated from the tissue that contains stem cells are filled into a mechanical injection device.
+60 seconds later, the suspension that is separated from the tissue that contains stem cells is filled into a mechanical injection device.

 Injecting Stem Cells into the Scalp